Registration for Colloquium 2015

 Please register NOW for Colloquium 2015, April 20-22 to reserve your place among your classmates.
 We look forward to being with you on campus for this exciting event!

-Advent and Christmas greetings, Columbia Seminary alumni/ae and friends!
-Grace to you and peace from God our Father and the Lord Jesus Christ.
+Greetings, Columbia Theological Seminary alumni/ae and friends, grace to you and peace from God our Father and our Lord Jesus Christ!

 Love, joy, hope, and peace to you and yours,